TheMouseDog/ST/README.md

+# Sales tools
-# Ideas and code for collecting company data to support sales and marketing activities.
+#### Ideas and code for collecting company data to support sales and marketing activities.
 GDPR compliant.